hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 31-Jul-2021

 [3:32:34](#oEiB3A1onFk1nk5K7HHRqrkRBh7UIdhmjspVdt7Q7yQ) <btiffin (Brian Tiffin)>:
-The red-lang.org home blog page needs an update.  Ì†ΩÌ∏â
+The red-lang.org home blog page needs an update.  üòâ

 [16:48:09](#3mOE_mez8GfqiV3ATplyTznzcCfedY4OXIDxORRG9tY) <greggirwin (Gregg Irwin)>:
 In the works, as is the new web site.
 We're going to make it happen.